-- Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this medicine (clobazam tablets) affects you.
+- Avoid driving and doing other tasks or actions that call for you to be alert until you see how this medicine (clobazam tablets) affects you.

 - Talk with your doctor before you drink alcohol or use other drugs and natural products that slow your actions.

 - If you are 65 or older, use this medicine (clobazam tablets) with care.
 You could have more side effects.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
 Use some other kind of birth control also, like a condom, when taking this medicine (clobazam tablets) and for 1 month after care ends.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this medicine (clobazam tablets), call your doctor right away.